-Some of these requirements may be relaxed when it is considered that failure to comply would not have a material impact on safety or power system performance.
+For generating units connected to the distribution system, some of these requirements may be relaxed when it is considered that failure to comply would not have a material impact on safety or power system performance.
 A Generator seeking a relaxation of the requirements must apply for an exemption from the Rules.